Many receptionists double as company superhero. Use these tips to maximize the productivity of your receptionist and to help them succeed.

 Oh, yeah, and we implemented the IT infrastructure for the entire massive building!

 The earliest idea for Habu came from one of our design projects way back in 2009.
 We were tasks with developing an interactive community noticeboard as part of one of our public art projects.
-We decided to bring this idea of connecting community into the heart of Hamilton House in the form of a member directory.
+We decided to bring this idea of connecting the community into the heart of Hamilton House in the form of a member directory.

 This quickly developed into the first real iteration of Habu, a bespoke workspace management software for our home coworking space.
 Once we built it, we saw how useful the tech would be to the growing coworking market, so we founded Habu officially in 2014.